 In a sense, eligibility workers act as gatekeepers whose aim is to identify people in need of services and make sure that they receive them.
 The role is crucial and requires in-depth knowledge of different programs and what they offer.
 Those in the role also need to monitor changes in laws that can impact an individual’s current or prospective eligibility.

 Work Settings for Eligibility Workers

-Government agencies at the local, state, and federal level employ a vast majority of the country’s eligibility workers.
-These professionals often meet with individuals and reach out to potential applicants.
+Government agencies at the local, state, and federal levels employ a vast majority of the country’s eligibility workers.
+This type of social worker often meets with individuals and reaches out to potential applicants.

 Their work settings often involve interacting with vulnerable people or groups, many in desperate need of assistance.
 Therefore, eligibility workers may find themselves in stressful, contentious, and emotionally draining situations.
 However, helping people in need can be highly rewarding.

 Healthcare and nonprofit organizations also employ eligibility workers.
 In these settings, they often work in call centers and office facilities, where most of their interactions with individuals are primarily via phone and email.